-Upon the completion of this offering, holders of up to approximately 84.6 million shares of our common stock issuable upon conversion of our outstanding convertible preferred stock as of August 31, 2020 will be entitled to certain demand registration rights.
-Beginning 180 days following the effectiveness of the registration statement of which this prospectus is a part, investors holding, collectively, not less than 35% of registrable securities, or approximately 29.6 million shares of our common stock issuable upon conversion of our outstanding convertible preferred stock as of August 31, 2020, may, on not more than two occasions, request that we register all or a portion of their shares, subject to certain specified exceptions.
-If such holders exercise their demand registration rights, then holders of approximately 84.6 million shares of our common stock issuable upon conversion of our outstanding convertible preferred stock as of August 31, 2020 will be entitled to register their shares, subject to specified conditions and limitations in the corresponding offering.
+Upon the completion of this offering, holders of up to approximately million shares of our common stock issuable upon conversion of our outstanding convertible preferred stock as of December 31, 2019 will be entitled to certain demand registration rights.
+Beginning 180 days following the effectiveness of the registration statement of which this prospectus is a part, investors holding, collectively, not less than 35% of registrable securities may, on not more than two occasions, request that we register all or a portion of their shares, subject to certain specified exceptions.
+If such holders exercise their demand registration rights, then holders of approximately million shares of our common stock issuable upon conversion of our outstanding convertible preferred stock as of December 31, 2019 will be entitled to register their shares, subject to specified conditions and limitations in the corresponding offering.